 \$1,425,600 will be utilized to replace water main.
 Actual locations are determined annually after reassessment and periodization of the distribution system.
 This will replace 1% of our 135 mile distribution system.
-The remaining \$100,000 is budgeted to design FY 2024/25.
+The remaining Systematic replacement of older, deteriorated, undersized and high maintenance water mains. \$100,000 is budgeted to design FY 2024/25.

 Replace vehicle 8517, a 2010 Trans Con Van, as it is anticipated to exceed the replacement criteria of 15.
+Current Score: 18.31.